lmadkins/portfolio/planning/goalsv2.md

   - pseudoclasses
   - color
 - social media buttons/icons for GH & LI
-- Contact link to email me
+- Contact form to email me
 fixed nav
+- improved accessibility features
 - more detailed project information
     - more photos, description
     - carousel or similar of images in project modal views